kaustubhmote/pulseplot/README.md

 >>> ax.pseq(r"p1 pl1 f1 tx=$\tau$")
 >>> ax.pseq(r"p1 pl1 f1 tx=CP tdx=0.1 tdy=-0.1 tfs=20" )
 ```

 The `ph1` declaration (equivalent to `ph=1`) adds a text $\phi_1$ at an automatically calculated location at the top of the pulse.
 If instead, you want to put in only a label `x`, simply start the text to be put in with an underscore.
 If you are not happy with the exact location of this label, use `pdx` and `pdy` to move the label from its automatically calculated position, and `pfs` to change its fontsize.
 Similarly, a text can be specified by `tx`, and moved around using `tdx` and `tdy` from its default position (which is somewhere in the center of the pulse itself), and `tfs` specifies the fontsize.
+In matplotlib, all text inside `$...$` is interprested as a LATEX block.

 The default power for a pulse is 1 and the default channel is 0.
 These will be used if none are specified.

 Pulse length can be zero.
 A `p0` declaration just adds a vertical line, which can be useful sometimes to mark positions.

-## Delays and annotations
+## Delays

 ```python
 >>> # The following statements are equivalent